-- Each brief shall, without exception, be limited to twenty-five (25) double-spaced 8 1/2 x 11 inch pages, with printed matter (excluding page numbers) not to exceed 6 1/2 x 9 inches (1 inch margins all around). - This twenty-five (25) page limitation shall include only the argument itself and the conclusion (i.e., the cover page, questions presented, table of contents, table of authorities, statement of the case, summary of the argument and appendices are not included in the twenty-five (25) pagelimit). - Either a proportionally spaced font (Times New Roman, Arial) or a monospaced font (Courier) may be used.
+- Each brief shall, without exception, be limited to twenty-five (25) double-spaced 8 1/2 x 11 inch pages, with printed matter (excluding page numbers) not to exceed 6 1/2 x 9 inches (1 inch margins all around). - This twenty-five (25) page limitation shall include only the argument itself and the conclusion (i.e., the cover page, questions presented, table of contents, table of authorities, statement of the case, summary of the argument and appendices are not included in the twenty-five (25) page limit). - Either a proportionally spaced font (Times New Roman, Arial) or a monospaced font (Courier) may be used.
 A proportionally spaced font must be 12-point or larger.
 A monospaced font may not contain more than 10 characters per inch. - The alpha-numeric team number assigned to you must be the name of the PDF file of the brief filed with INTA (for example, NewYork-01.pdf) and be on the cover of the brief in the lower righthand corner.
 Do not overwrite the .pdf extension when naming the brief as INTA may not be able to access your filing. - The name of the law school and the names of the team members SHALL NOT appear anywhere on the brief.
 Briefs shall not be signed, and no information (real or fictional) serving to identify a team's school or team member shall appear on or within the brief itself, including as part of the name of the PDF file of the brief filed with INTA.

 Except to the extent that the Rules herein are not addressed, the Rules of the Supreme Court of the United States shall govern the format of the briefs.
 There need not be, however, a formal statement of jurisdiction.
-All citations shall be complete and in the form prescribed by the most recent edition of The Bluebook: A Uniform System of Citation.
+All citations shall be complete and in the form prescribed by the most recent edition of <a href="https://doi.org/10.1007/jhes-need-not-be-need-not-b